Ethics report alleges GOP Rep. Lamborn misused congressional resources

 “We had one party [a] naturalization party,” a former staffer said.
 “The day of, I was like, how am I going to get compensated for this?
 And, again, Dale Anderson just laughed.”

-The report also found that Lamborn may have allowed Anderson, his chief of staff, to solicit gifts from his staff on his behalf.
+The report also found that Lamborn may have allowed Anderson to solicit gifts from his staff on his behalf.
 While it is permissible to exchange gifts with congressional staff during special occasions, it is against federal law for a House member to solicit gifts from a subordinate.

-Current staffers interviewed by the OCE said they voluntarily participated in Christmas and birthday gift exchanges in the office, but two former staffers said the gift giving was obligatory, with one saying that Anderson would send emails telling him to bring a gift.
+Current staffers interviewed by the OCE said they voluntarily participated in Christmas and birthday gift exchanges in the office, but two former staffers said the gift giving was obligatory, with one saying Anderson would send emails telling him to bring a gift.
 Another former staffer said Anderson instructed each office to provide gifts valued between $125 and $200 for the couple.

 Lamborn, in his deposition, acknowledged that he receives gifts on a regular basis from his staffers.
 In his letter to the Ethics Committee chairs, Lamborn accuses the OCE of “believing the testimony of a former disgruntled or discredited staffer over that of multiple other witnesses.”